SYEDUMARPEERAN18/demo/README.md

 Volcano

-AI Models for Each Disaster:
+2.AI Models for Each Disaster:

 A separate machine learning model is trained for each disaster using sample data.

-Real-Time Simulation:
+3.Real-Time Simulation:

 Uses simulated sensor data (e.g., rainfall, seismic activity, wind speed) to make predictions.

-Prediction Output:
+4.Prediction Output:

 Classifies each scenario as: